awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 1. Sign in to the AWS Management Console and open the AWS Single Sign\-On console at [https://console\.aws\.amazon\.com/singlesignon/](https://console.aws.amazon.com/singlesignon/)\.

-   Alternatively, you can sign in to your AWS Control Tower master account\.
+   Alternatively, you can sign in to your AWS Control Tower management account\.
 **Note**
 You must be signed in as a user with the permissions to provision new products in AWS Service Catalog; for example, an AWS SSO user in either the **AWSAccountFactory** or **AWSServiceCatalogAdmins** groups\.